 Special Educational Needs

 The great majority of pupils with some form of special educational need participate fully in mainstream schools, with help appropriate to the special needs.
-This includes most children for whom the Authority has issued a Statement of Special Educational Need.
-If your child has a statement and is about to start school, they will most likely attend a mainstream school.
-A minority of children with Statements may need provision that is only available in one of our special schools or a specialist centre attached to a school.
-If your child has a Statement, you have a legal right to say which school you would prefer.
+This includes most children for whom the Authority has issued an Educational Health and Care Plan (EHCP).
+If your child has an EHCP and is about to start school, they will most likely attend a mainstream school.
+A minority of children with EHCPs may need provision that is only available in one of our special schools or a specialist centre attached to a school.
+If your child has an EHCP, you have a legal right to say which school you would prefer.
 Although WSCC is responsible for deciding which school they should attend, most often parent’s preference will coincide with what is provided.
-WSCC will try to arrange school admissions for children with Statements earlier in the year than other pupils so that they can take account of your preference and your child’s particular needs.
-If your child has a Statement you should already have been contacted by the SEN team.
-If not please contact your caseworker (if known) or use the general number for the Special Educational Needs Assessment Team for Crawley, Burgess Hill, Horsham East, Haywards Heath, Cuckfield, East Grinstead.
+WSCC will try to arrange school admissions for children with EHCPs earlier in the year than other pupils so that they can take account of your preference and your child’s particular needs.
+If your child has an EHCP, you should already have been contacted by the SEN team.
+If not please contact your caseworker or planning officer (if known) or use the general number for the Special Educational Needs Assessment Team for Crawley, Burgess Hill, Horsham East, Haywards Heath, Cuckfield, East Grinstead.

 Three Bridges Primary School has 2 Special Support Centres (SSC), 1 based at the Lower Site and 1 at the Upper Site.
-These Centres admit children with a Statement of Special Educational Need who have a speech or language disorder, but who show average or above ability in areas of performance that do not involve language.
+These centres admit children with an EHCP who have a speech or language disorder, but who show average or above ability in areas of performance that do not involve language.
 In addition, a child should not have behavioural difficulties that require a higher level of support than that already provided.
 The children are part of a mainstream class at Three Bridges Primary School and visit the SSC specifically for speech and language interventions.